hanwendong1/adulting/content/1-handout.md

 * Does the publisher take responsibility for the content?
 * Is the item published as a peer-reviewed/refereed journal, scholarly journal, magazine, or news source?
-* If a Website, &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; * Where is it published?
+* If a Website,
+  * Where is it published?
 What is the domain?
 Learn more about Internet Domains.
     * .com = a commercial site
     * .gov = a U.S. government site
     * .org = nonprofit organization site
     * .edu = an educational site
   * Will it be there tomorrow?
 Is it a stable site that will continue to exist?

 #### Why?
 Purpose & Objectivity
 * Why does the source exist?